 It is worth noting here, while the Arc’teryx Beta LT is not gender specific patterning, the Arc’etryx Beta AR is.

 Again, to really simplify the Arc’teryx product line it helps to understand Arc’teryx abbreviations and designations of technical shells.
 Arc’teryx also breaks down technical shells and apparel in to ‘fit categories’.
-This designation system helps to easily keep track of weight and purpose if you are looking for a technical shell so that you can pair it with its intended use.
+This designation system helps to easily keep track of The force created by gravity acting on a mass." class="glossaryLink " target="_blank">weight and purpose if you are looking for a technical shell so that you can pair it with its intended use.
 More information can be found on both below.

 TECH SHELL DESIGNATORS: